AudunVN/openmct-tutorial/README_CloudTurbine_instructions.md

 npm install xmldom
 ```

-5. Start your local CT sources, such as CTstream or CTmousetrack.
+5. Start one or more local CT sources, such as CTstream or CTmousetrack.
 See http://www.cloudturbine.com/ for installation and operation information.

 6. Start CTweb on your local computer to serve your CT data.
-This server provides a RESTful interface used by the CT/Open MCT interface to fetch CT data for viewing in Open MCT
+This server provides a RESTful interface used by the CT/Open MCT interface to fetch CT data for viewing in Open MCT.

-7. Start openmct-tutorial:
+7. Start the CT/Open MCT interface:
 ```
 cd <openmct-tutorial-install-folder>
 npm start
 ```

+8. View data in a browser by going to http://localhost:8080

 Here's an example of viewing CT data from a cable test at Erigo Technologies using Open MCT.

 ![](images/CBOS_data_in_OpenMCT.png)

-# Install the CT/Open MCT integration in a full openmct distribution
+# Install the CT/Open MCT interface in a full openmct distribution

-Follow these steps to setup this CT/Open MCT integration in a full Open MCT version (ie, not just the tutorial version).
-In the instructions below, it is assumed that you have already installed the CT/Open MCT interface per the instructions above and that you have installed the full version of Open MCT in a folder called openmct.
+Follow these steps to install the CT/Open MCT interface in a full Open MCT version (ie, not just the tutorial version).
+In the instructions below, it is assumed that you have already installed the CT/Open MCT interface (per the instructions above) and that you have installed the full version of Open MCT in a folder called ```openmct```.

 1. Copy content of folder example-server to openmct/example-server